fitzLab-AL/gdm/README.md

 #> 5 0.7500000 0.6551724 0.5757576 0.9090909 0.0000000
 ```

-We first need to bind a site ID column to `gdmDissim`.
+We first need to add a site ID column to `gdmDissim`.
 We already know
 the sites are in the correct order, so we do not check here, but you
 should confirm for your data.